The Great Outdoors Comedy Festival

 18+ No Minors.

-Funny 1060AM Comedy Series: The Great Outdoor Comedy Festival at the Prince's Island Park from June 24 - 26, 2022!
+The Great Outdoor Comedy Festival at the Prince's Island Park from June 24 - 26, 2022 presented by Calgary’s #1 Hit Music Station and Calgary's EXCLUSIVE Home of NEW Hit Music, 98.5 VIRGIN Radio!